Vyral/base-template/_posts/2018-07-23-your-first-tip-to-making-you-the-most-money-when-selling.md

 Today’s topic is the first of my six-part series about tips sellers can use to make the most money possible in the shortest amount of time when selling their home.

-**To begin—staging.** First, I recommend **declutter your home.** If you have not used an item you own in the last year, or if you don’t plan to use it in the next year, throw it away or donate it.
+**My first tip is to stage your home, and the first step to staging is decluttering.** If you have not used an item you own in the last year, or if you don’t plan to use it in the next year, throw it away or donate it.
 Anything that is trash can be discarded, and everything else can be stored in your garage or basement.
 Buy totes and labels so that, when you’ve finished packing, everything is organized and clearly marked.

 If your home looks too cluttered for you, then a potential buyer will probably feel the same way.